codeChap/x/README.md

 # PHP X (Everything App) API Post Library

-A simple PHP library for posting to X (Formerly Twitter) using API v2.
+A simple PHP library for posting to X (Formerly Twitter) using the free tier.

 ## Installation